beepbeep4/OffersAPI/README.md

 localhost:8080/offers/search?id=2&id=6
 ```

-A response will contain response information, a data section and a links section.
-E.g:
+The API's response will be constructed with response information, a data container and a links container.
+E.g.:

 ```
 {